-- Overview: This section provides a general description of our business and recent events. - Discussion and Analysis of our Results of Operations: This section provides an analysis of our results of operations, as applicable, for the three months ended 31 March 2024 and 2023. - Liquidity and Capital Resources: This section provides an analysis of our corporate and subsidiary liquidity and our condensed consolidated statements of cash flows. - Quantitative and Qualitative Disclosures about Market Risk: This section provides discussion and analysis of the foreign currency, interest rate and other market risks that our Company faces.
+- Discussion and Analysis of our Results of Operations: This section provides an analysis of our results of operations, as applicable, for the three and six months ended 30 June 2024 and 2023. - Liquidity and Capital Resources: This section provides an analysis of our corporate and subsidiary liquidity and our condensed consolidated statements of cash flows. - Quantitative and Qualitative Disclosures about Market Risk: This section provides discussion and analysis of the foreign currency, interest rate and other market risks that our Company faces.

-Certain capitalised terms used below have been defined in the Notes to the Condensed Consolidated Financial Statements included in this report.
+Certain capitalised terms used below have been defined in the notes to the condensed consolidated financial statements included in this report.
 In the following text, the terms "we," "our," "our Company" and "us" refer to VMED O2 or, collectively, to VMED O2 and its subsidiaries.

-Unless otherwise indicated, convenience translations into pound sterling are calculated as of 31 March 2024.
+Unless otherwise indicated, convenience translations into pound sterling are calculated as of 30 June 2024.